dhoyle/splicedocs-jekyll/pages/ReleaseNotes/DBaaSRelease.md

 # Release Notes for the Splice Machine Database-as-a-Service Product

 {% include splice_snippets/dbaasonlytopic.md %}
-This topic includes any release notes that are specific to the Splice Machine *Database-as-a-Service* product, in these sections:
+This topic includes any release notes that are specific to the Splice Machine *Database-as-Service* product, in these sections:

 * [Features Not Yet Available](#features-not-yet-available)
 * [Current Limitations](#current-limitations)